SetProtocol/STIPS/STIPS/STIP-011.md

 An `operator` wants to execute a batch of trades on a DEX.

 1. The operator calls `batchTrade` passing in the parameters for each call to the `TradeModule`
+2. Each `receiveToken` is validated to be on the asset whitelist
-2. Each trade in the batch is executed
+3. Each trade in the batch is executed

     - Trade `callData` is encoded using the provided inputs
-    - The BatchTradeExtension invokes the DelegatedManager, performing `tradeModule.functionCallWithValue(callData, 0)`
-    - Events are emitted if the call fails
+    - Try call to `DelegatedManager.interactManager`, events are emitted if errors are caught

 ## Checkpoint 2
 Before we spec out the contract(s) in depth we want to make sure that we are aligned on all the technical requirements and flows for contract interaction.
 Again the who, what, when, why should be clearly illuminated for each flow.
 It is up to the reviewer to determine whether we move onto the next step.